-Nevada Asbestos Mesothelioma Lawsuits
+Nevada Mesothelioma Cancer Lawsuits

 Residents and workers in Nevada were exposed to toxic asbestos dust and fibers with highest exposure years being between, 1920-1980.
 Mesothelioma and asbestos-related cancers are typically diagnosed 10-50 years after initial exposure.

 Thousands of asbestos-containing products and materials were used throughout the state of Nevada in buildings, residential buildings, industrial plants, factories, power plants, chemical plants, refineries, shipyards and manufacturing plants.

 Nevada shipyard workers, construction workers, mechanics, power plant workers, mill workers, steel workers, railroad workers, pipefitters, plumbers, Insulators, electricians, and laborers are at higher risk than the general population for being diagnosed with Mesothelioma or an asbestos-related disease in their lifetime.

 Global Asbestos Disaster Study Estimates More than 39,000 USA Deaths Annually from Asbestos-Related Diseases.